lvladikov/hue-reporter/README.md

-# hue-reporter
+# Hue Reporter

 This cross-platform script connects to one or more Philips Hue Bridges, fetches data about all assets using an optimised set of API calls, and generates a human-readable HTML report as well as a raw JSON data dump.
-For multi-bridge setups, it fetches data in parallel to save time.
+For multi-bridge setups, it fetches data in parallel using a number of jobs appropriate for the system's CPU cores.

+It can be run with an interactive menu or via command-line arguments for automation.

 ## Disclaimer